karlap25/universities-etl/README.md

 # ETL proyect
+In this project I used an API that contains all the universities in the world, I only used the data from the universities of Central America, they were extracted, transformed based on Pandas and uploaded to the SQL database.
 ## ETL
 ETL is a data integration method that combine data from diferents sources.
 ETL cleanses and organizes data in a way which addresses.